NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Conclusion

 \section{Conclusion}

 We introduced \textbf{NIRVANA}, a novel structured pruning approach guided by the NTK, aiming to balance zero-shot accuracy preservation with fine-tuning adaptability.
-By explicitly linking the pruning criterion to NTK dynamics under Adam optimization, NIRVANA ensures pruning decisions that maintain both immediate output stability and fine-tuning recovery.
+By explicitly linking the pruning criterion to NTK dynamics, NIRVANA ensures pruning decisions that maintain both immediate output stability and fine-tuning recovery.
 Furthermore, our method integrates an adaptive sparsity allocation mechanism and a KL-divergence-based calibration data selection strategy, enhancing pruning robustness and efficiency.
-Extensive experiments demonstrate that NIRVANA consistently outperforms existing structured pruning baselines in both perplexity and downstream task performance under equivalent sparsity.
+Extensive experiments demonstrate that NIRVANA consistently outperforms existing structured pruning baselines in downstream task performance under equivalent sparsity.
+Although effective, \alg\ does have several limitations: similar to all one-shot pruning methods, the performance drop at high sparsity levels could be more severe, and further substantial re-training would be required for the recovery of the performance under such circumstances.

-\textbf{Limitations.} While effective, NIRVANA still presents limitations.
-In particular, although our calibration data selection minimizes output KL divergence, the exact data properties that contribute to effective pruning remain unclear and deserve further investigation.
-Moreover, our approach relies on first-order approximations via NTK, and future work may explore higher-order dynamics.
-Lastly, our experiments focus on standard dense transformer architectures; extending NIRVANA to more complex settings like Mixture-of-Experts (MoE) \citep{10.1145/3690624.3709196} is a promising direction.